 - How often do you scuba dive/skydive each year?

-	Insurers use this information to see if you engage in recreational or

-	regular diving.
-Most insurers will charge greater premiums if you

-	participate ten or more times per year, though this varies by company.
+Insurers use this information to see if you engage in recreational or regular diving.
+Most insurers will charge greater premiums if you participate ten or more times per year, although the specific policies can vary among different companies.

 - Where do you scuba dive/skydive?

 Some locations are seen more favorably than others.